fluxrider/playlist_shuffle/README.md

 Even for a sequence as small as 2 items, it becomes important to use a smart algorithm to avoid having two items in a row.
 Most of the algorithm described in this paper split the sequence in groups.
 Care must be taken when choosing the size of the groups such that a small sequence doesn't break the algorithm's goals.

-## Related Works
+## Related Work

-The algorithms described in this paper are presented to build-up to the less intuitive **Disjoint Shuffle**.
+The algorithms described in this paper are presented to build-up to the less intuitive **Two Disjoint Shuffles**.
 The literature doesn't seem to cover shuffling looping sequence, so I designed and chose names for each algorithms.

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
 In VLC Media Player [1] 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.